 - To split their registration group into two (or more) registration groups;

 - To transfer one (or more) individuals to another registration group, or

 - To change the focal point of their registration group

-Changes in registration group composition are commonly a result of vital events (e.g. change in marital status) or other events such as departure to a third country or, return to country of origin.
+Changes in registration group composition are commonly a result of vital events, such as changes in marital status (see guidance on marriage, divorce and separation above, for example), or other events such as departure to a third country or return to country of origin.
 In addition, some operations may systematically implement certain group composition changes, for example, creating a new group for individuals who have reached majority age, splitting them from the parents’ registration group.

 SOPs should explain: